Ana Aslan: Cosmetic lines

 Ana Aslan patented two cosmetic products (hair lotion and cream Gerovital H3), entrusting their production to Farmec company and Miraj.
 The two companies have since diversified their range of cosmetics, and traditional procaine hydrochloride was eliminated from the formula.

 Legacy

 Ana Aslan was considered a pioneer of social medicine.
 Years after becoming the head of the physiology department at the Institute of Endocrinology of Bucharest, she founded the Institute of Geriatrics of Bucharest.
 Ana Aslan, in 1959 organized the Romanian Society of Gerontology and Geriatrics.
-The Romanian Society of Gerontology was the first in the world to channel its research into clinic, experimental, and social researches, devise a therapeutic strategy to prevent the process of aging, and organize and national health network for the prevention of aging.
+The Romanian Society of Gerontology was the first in the world to channel its research into clinic, experimental, and social researches, devise a therapeutic strategy to prevent the process of aging, and organize a national health network for the prevention of aging.
 Her drug was used by many famous politicians and celebrities around the world, including John F. Kennedy.